muppet9010/factorio-muppet-streamer/README.md

     - delay: NUMBER - Optional: how many seconds the flamethrower and effects are delayed for before starting.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - ammoCount: NUMBER - Mandatory: the quantity of ammo to be put in the flamethrower and force fired, if 0 then the command is ignored.
     - target: STRING - Mandatory: the player name to target.
-- Example command: `/muppet_streamer_leaky_flamethrower {"delay":1, "ammoCount":5, "target":"muppet9010"}`
+- Example command: `/muppet_streamer_leaky_flamethrower {"ammoCount":5, "target":"muppet9010"}`

 Notes:

 - This feature uses a custom permission group when active.
+This could conflict with other mods/scenarios that also use permission groups.
 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
 - While activated the player will loose control over their weapons targeting and firing behaviour.
 - While activated the player can not change active gun via the switch to next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to do.
 However, this is such an active countering of the mods behaviour.
 - The flamethrower is yours and so any of your damage upgrades will affect it.

 Give Weapon & Ammo